JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    Now the program creates an instance of the `App` component and renders it to the specified container.

-For more information on React concepts, see its [documentation and guides](https://reactjs.org/docs/hello-world.html#how-to-read-this-guide).
+For more information about React concepts, see the [documentation and guides](https://reactjs.org/docs/hello-world.html#how-to-read-this-guide).

 ### Extract a list component

-Since the `watchedVideos` and `unwatchedVideos` lists both contain a list of videos, it makes sense to create a single reusable component, and only adjust the content displayed in the lists.
+Since the `watchedVideos` and `unwatchedVideos` lists each contain a list of videos, it makes sense to create a single reusable component, and only adjust the content displayed in the lists.

 The `VideoList` component follows the same pattern as the `App` component.
 It uses the `FC` builder function,